kleinerman/dobie/docs/front_end_specs.rst

-To show **Not Reasons** descriptions with the ``denialCauseId`` received in the event, the following method should be sent to the server:
+To show **Denial Causes** descriptions with the ``denialCauseId`` received in the event, the following method should be sent to the server:

 **Method:** GET